Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 After these "parent" Locator and optional Filter Teststeps are added, it is now possible to add the Locator Teststep for the Widget itself.

-## Custom Widgets

-Custom Widgets are Widgets that are not supported by Menditect in the [MTA Mendix Frontend Testkit](../../../Tools/playwright-testkit).
-However, it is possible to create your own bespoke "extension" for this Testkit.

-@@todo

-### Create Custom Frontend Testkit

-For all Widgets, Mendix will add the "mx-name-`widgetName`" class to the HTML, so it is always possible to create a Locator for the surrounding element.
-However in most cases you will want to add another Locator inside that Locator, so define Actions for child elements (for instance an <input\> element).

 :::info snippets
 Snippets are not rendered as HTML elements by Mendix, even though Mendix does allow for adding a Class to a Snippet.
 In order to define Locators for Widgets inside a Snippet, add a surrounding Container rendered as a DIV element, with a representable name, to locate it.
 :::

+## Custom Widgets

+Custom Widgets are [Widgets](../../../mta/frontend-glossary#widget) that are not supported by Menditect in the [MTA Mendix Frontend Testkit](../../../Tools/playwright-testkit).
+However, it is possible to still build a Frontend test with Locators for Custom Widgets.

+For all Widgets, Mendix will add the "mx-name-`widgetName`" property, so it is always possible to create a Locator for the surrounding [element](../../../mta/frontend-glossary#element).
+However in most cases you will need to append Locators to Locate a child element, for instance an <input\> element.
+See also the Mendix Docs: https://docs.mendix.com/refguide/common-widget-properties/#name

+In order to use the MTA Frontend Teststep generate [feature](../../../mta/frontend-test#generate-teststeps), it is advisable to create your own Testkit module, as an 'extension' to the MTA Mendix Frontend Testkit.

+### Create Custom Frontend Testkit

+This section describes how to support a fictitious Custom Widget called `MyWidget`.

+- Add a new Module in your Mendix App called `MenditectMxFrontendTestKitCustom`.
+  - A Module with this exact name will be scanned by MTA for Frontend test Microflows and Entities.
+- Add a new persistable Entity called `MxMyWidgetLocator`.
+  - If the Widget can contain other Widgets (MyWidget behaves like, for example, a Container), select `MenditectMxFrontendTestKit.MxParentWidgetLocator` for the Generalization.
+  - If the Widget can contain other Widgets in a list (MyWidget behaves like, for example, a ListView), select `MenditectMxFrontendTestKit.MxParentMultiWidgetInstanceLocator` for the Generalization.
+  - Otherwise, select `MenditectMxFrontendTestKit.MxLocator` for the Generalization.
+- Add a new Microflow with the exact name `Locate_MxWidget_MyWidget`
+  - Add a `WidgetName` String parameter.
+  - Add a `ParentWidget` parameter of type `MenditectMxFrontendTestKit.MxParentWidgetLocator`.
+  - Create an `MxMyDataGridLocator` object.
+  - Use this object for the Return value of the Microflow.
+  -

 ## Locators in non-Mendix Apps